Working with QScript

-As part of the registration process for QScript, Queensland Health will collect certain personal information from health practitioners to verify their identity.
+As part of the registration process for QScript, Queensland Health collects certain personal information from health practitioners to verify their identity.

-The contact details provided on registration will not be made publicly available by QScript.
+The contact details provided on registration are not made publicly available by QScript.
 Personal information collected by Queensland Health is handled in accordance with the Information Privacy Act 2009.

 There are offences and strict penalties for inappropriate use or disclosure of information contained in QScript.

-For further information read the privacy collection notice for health practitioners when registering.
+For further information refer to the privacy collection notice for health practitioners when registering.

 QScript learning portal

-An online learning portal is now available to help health Practitioners prepare for QScript and understand their legislative requirements.
+An online learning portal is available to help health practitioners use QScript and understand their legislative requirements.

 The following learning areas are covered by a suite of eLearning modules: